-In other words, how does the organisation embrace something new?
+In other words, how does the organization embrace something new?
 How does it adapt and thrive in a constantly fluctuating marketplace?

 How are your employees motivated?

-However, fixing it to create a modern, vibrant and successful culture within your organisation is not easy.
+However, fixing it to create a modern, vibrant, and successful culture within your organization is not easy.
 If it was, we would all be doing it and would all be successful, and every company across the world would be full of happy, enthused employees.

 But this is not the case.